Things You Might Not Know About Manhattan, NY

 Fun & Surprising Facts About Manhattan

 Everyone knows Manhattan as the heart of New York City — home to Wall Street, Central Park, and the bright lights of Times Square.
-But beyond the headlines, this borough holds countless surprises that even lifelong New Yorkers might miss.
-For those considering a move, these fun facts reveal the character and complexity that make it one of the most dynamic places in the world to call home.
+But beyond the headlines, this borough holds countless surprises.
+For those considering a move, understanding these quirks reveals why this is one of the most dynamic places in the world.
+(Still deciding where to settle?
+Read our guide to the 10 Best Neighborhoods in Manhattan).

-At 843 acres, Central Park is larger than the entire nation of Monaco.
-It’s one of the world’s most significant urban green spaces and a lifestyle amenity prized by Manhattan residents.
+Central Park covers 843 acres, making it larger than the entire nation of Monaco.
+It is one of the world’s most significant urban green spaces, acting as a massive backyard for residents of the Upper West and Upper East Sides.

-3. There’s a Secret Train Platform Under the Waldorf Astoria
+Is There a Secret Train Station Under the Waldorf Astoria?

 Discover Manhattan Real Estate with Alignment NY